OUC-VAS/ForensicsForest/README.md

     |---1
     |---test.csv
 ```

-Use the `get_csv.py` to obtain the CSV file of the dataset.

 ## Input Feature Extract
 We use four scales as N = 1, 2, 3, 4.
 Then we can extract appearance and frequency features from N(N ≥ 1) patches of input images.
 Specially, we extract biology features from the whole